 5. Living alone comes at a cost…but you’d have to pay us even more to give it up

 We pay a high price for living alone – literally.
 We pay 100% of the mortgage or rent, all of the bills and other household costs.
-And we quite often pay more for goods and services and holidays because we don’t get couples discounts.
+And we pay more for goods and services and holidays because we don’t get couples discounts.
 There’s an emotional cost too.
 We are solely responsible for decisions about every aspect of our lives.
 We have to work harder to get the social contact that we need to stay healthy.
-And society still give us a hard time for not conforming to the perfect nuclear family ideal!
+And society still give us a hard time for being single (when we are single).

 While living alone has its difficulties, it’s a way of life that many of us would struggle to give up.
 Having our own space and peace is important to us.
 While it can be scary dealing with everything, it is deeply empowering and uplifting to be entirely responsible for yourself.
 We know that no relationship is guaranteed.
 But we have the tools to fall back to be able to build full, rich, meaningful lives for ourselves.
 We’re not afraid of being alone – and that means we’re confident setting a higher standard for ourselves.
 We shape our own space, and we make our own decisions.
 We know who we are, and we prioritise personal growth.